Types of weathering

 Weathering

 Weathering- destruction of rocks.
 A set of complex processes of qualitative and quantitative transformation of rocks and their constituent minerals, leading to the formation of weathering products.
-It occurs due to the action on the lithosphere of the hydrosphere, atmosphere and biosphere.
+Occurs due to the action on the lithosphere of the hydrosphere, atmosphere and biosphere.
 If rocks are on the surface for a long time, then as a result of their transformations, a weathering crust is formed.
 There are three types of weathering: physical (ice, water and wind) (mechanical), chemical and biological.

 Physical (mechanical) weathering